dz-experts/selfcheck-frontend/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### `npm run i18n-scan`

-Builds the app for production to the `build` folder.<br />
+Scans the code for new strings to include in the translation files at `src/app/i18n/{lang}/resource.json`.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Don't worry, this won't override any already-translated entries.

 ### `npm run eject`